- Academic Affairs

 - University Counsel

 Questions concerning the policy and its application may be directed to Dr. Roger J. Ward, Chief Accountability Officer.
-Dr. Ward may be reached at 410-706-1850 and by e-mail.
+He can be reached at 410-706-1850 and by email.

 What Constitutes Research Misconduct